wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 ## 2021-05-14

+Trying to get TEST 10 to work with `noStencilRewrites = True` has led to additional arguments and declarations to get rid of.

+What we need to do is look at the stage AST: all Vec vars that occur both on LHS and RHS can become local scalars.
+From the remaining ones, those in LHS are Out, those in RHS are In, regardless of their VO/VI because these are for global main.
+I think a simple way to do this is:
+- split the tuples, [(,)] -> ([],[]) so unzip
+- get all vecs from LHS and RHS, we do this somewhere already
+- do the Data.List.intersect , these are local scalars
+- the difference Data.List.(\\) with LHS are Out

 Fortran code generation should only be correct for the final stage `DecomposeExpressions` but for both `noStencilRewrites = True` and `noStencilRewrites = False`

 * TEST 8 HANGS for noStencilRewrites = True on "Substitute vectors (recursive)" but passes with noStencilRewrites = False